Evi-2003/hp-pavillion-15-hakintosh/README.md

 # Clover or Opencore?
 I started with Clover but now i converted everything into OpenCore
 # BigSur
-Yes!
+Yes it does work with Big Sur!
 With the current OpenCore config it works perfectly fine.
 ![alt text](https://github.com/Remco17/HP-BookPro/blob/main/BigSur.png)
 ( It is 15 inch but whatever )
 # What does work?